Oxsana1992/LandingPageTemplate/README.md

 # LandingPageTemplate
-Landing Page Template (used HTML and CSS)
+Landing Page Template (used HTML and CSS with modules)